leffjesh/whippet/README.md

 You must have ArcGIS installed in order to use this.
 Developed with ArcGIS 10.2.2 install, but probably works on older versions.

+Setup:

+-Download this repository using the "Download Zip" link on the right -In ArcGIS right-click in ArcToolbox window and select "Add Toolbox".
+Then navigate to the unzipped folder that you just downloaded.
+The toolbox should now appear in your ArcToolbox window.